Air Fryer Frozen Salmon Recipe

 Instructions

-- Prepare Salmon: Remove the frozen salmon fillets from their packaging.
+2. Prepare Salmon: Remove the frozen salmon fillets from their packaging.
+Frozen salmon fillets on a plate, ready to be cooked in an air fryer.

-- Season: Lightly brush or spray the salmon with olive oil.
+3. Season: Lightly brush or spray the salmon with olive oil.
 Season with salt, pepper, garlic powder, and paprika (or your preferred seasonings).
+Fresh salmon fillets seasoned with salt and pepper, ready for cooking.

-- Cook: Air fry for 10-15 minutes, or until the salmon is cooked through and flakes easily with a fork.
+5. Cook: Air fry for 10-15 minutes, or until the salmon is cooked through and flakes easily with a fork.
 The exact cooking time will depend on the thickness of the fillets.
 Check for doneness at the shorter end of the time range.
+Seasoned frozen salmon fillets being placed in an air fryer basket.